fullkekw/fkw-popup/README.md

 - **Closing dialog on Escape or by click on Layout**
 - Smooth scroll hiding without reseting content
 - Manipulating Dialog state out of component
+- Will return focus to the button that triggered opening
 - Possibility to prevent user change state of popup
 - Flexible settings
 - Fancy in-box styling